 Do expats need a car in the Netherlands?

 It isn't necessary to buy a car.
 Public transport in the Netherlands is effective and affordable.
 There are few locations not on the grid, with most cities and towns connected by road or rail links, and within the major cities there are extensive, rail, bus and tram services.
-The only caveat is that those living in rural areas might need a car, but there's very little of the country that can be described as rural.
+The only caveat is that those living in rural areas might need a car, but there's very little of the country that can be described as rural and inaccessible.

 Is the Netherlands safe?

 Generally, yes.
 Violent crime rates are low, and people are generally safe walking alone in the streets.
 But there is one crime in the Netherlands that is fairly common: bicycle theft.
-Pickpocketing is fairly common in crowded tourist areas and expats should be wary of anyone brushing past or bumping into them, as they may well be searching for valuables.
+Pickpocketing is also fairly common in crowded tourist areas and expats should be wary of anyone brushing past or bumping into them, as they may well be searching for valuables.

 Where are the best places for an expat to live in the Netherlands?

 Are you an expat living in The Netherlands?